-How to migrate Windows 10 to a new drive?
-In this article, you’ll get solutions to safely copy your Windows 10 to a new partition or a new drive.
+In this article, you’ll learn how to migrate Windows 10 to a new drive.
+You’ll get solutions to safely copy your Windows 10 to a new partition or a new drive.

 All technological items require an upgrade sooner or later.
 Whether it is hardware or software, we cannot stand using something forever.
 At a certain point in time, you need to upgrade, be it an application, operating system, or computer hardware.